 To show you what this looks like in practice, here’s a snapshot of a typical Tuesday for me.
 Notice how it weaves together deep work, administrative batches, and personal time into a rhythm that feels productive, not punishing.

-• 1:00 PM - 2:30 PM: Client Meetings.
-I group my calls in this window, making sure to keep those buffer times between each one.
+- 1:00 PM – 2:30 PM: Client Meetings.
+Calls grouped in this window with buffer times between each.

-• 4:00 PM - 5:00 PM: Plan for Tomorrow.
-I wrap up my day by reviewing what I accomplished, deciding on the single most important task for tomorrow, and sketching out a loose plan.
+- 4:00 PM – 5:00 PM: Plan for Tomorrow.
+Review what was accomplished, identify the single most important task for tomorrow, and sketch a loose plan.

 This structure gives my day a predictable flow without feeling like a prison.
 By aligning my to‑do list with my energy—and giving myself some breathing room—my schedule has become my greatest ally instead of a source of constant stress.